Ashley Harkleroad: Personal life

 In 1989, at the age of four years, Harkleroad started playing tennis.

 She was formerly coached by Chuck Adams, José Luis Clerc, and Jay Berger.
 Her father, Danny, works in the printing industry and played college football at the University of Tennessee at Chattanooga.
 Her mother, Tammy, is a school teacher, and played college tennis at Freed-Hardeman University in Henderson, Tennessee.
-Harkleroad got the nickname 'Pebbles' while living in Flintstone, Georgia, a small town that has one traffic light.
+Harkleroad got the nickname 'Pebbles' while living in Flintstone, Georgia.

 Harkleroad married ATP pro Alex Bogomolov, Jr. in December 2004, and they divorced in October 2006.
 She is now married to former ATP pro Chuck Adams.
 During US Open coverage on the U.S. network on August 29, 2008, commentator John McEnroe announced that Harkleroad was pregnant with Adams's child.
 She gave birth to a son on March 30, 2009.
-On April 4, 2011, she gave birth to daughter.
+On April 4, 2011, she gave birth to a daughter.

-In 2022 Harkleroad joined the Onlyfans platform, producing pornographic content.
+In 2022 Harkleroad joined the Onlyfans platform.
 Her account has since been deleted.

 US Playboy's first professional tennis player

 Following the 2008 French Open, Harkleroad told reporters she would appear in the August 2008 issue of Playboy, a decision she made while convalescing from ovarian cyst surgery in March 2008.
-In an on-the-air interview, broadcast during the 2008 Wimbledon Championships, Harkleroad stated that swimmer Amanda Beard's 2007 pictorial was partly an inspiration for her own.
+In an on-the-air interview, broadcast during the 2008 Wimbledon Championships, Harkleroad stated that swimmer Amanda Beard's 2007 pictorial was partly an inspiration for hers.